samerunet/rick_morty/unit_3/w07d01/student_labs/lab_1/README.md

 1. As a user, I should be able to see my score on the page
     - By default, the score should be 0

-1. As a user, I should be able to click on a button that says "Decrease" that will subtract the question's point value from my score
+1. As a user, I should be able to click on a button that says "Decrease" that will subtract 1 point from my score

-1. As a user, I should be able to click on a button that says "Increase" that will add the question's point value to my score
+1. As a user, I should be able to click on a button that says "Increase" that will add 1 point to my score
     - **Stretch**: Instead of just subtracting or adding 1, try using the actual point value of the question instead.
 You may have to look into [lifting state up, from the React docs](https://reactjs.org/docs/lifting-state-up.html)

 1. Finally, add some style and color to your app!